European Traveler

 Getting to Pisa by train from many parts of Italy is easy.
 Frequent direct trains from Florence take just over an hour (at least two direct trains per hour), 15 minutes from Livorno (a few times per hour), and just more than 2 hours from Siena (usually change in Empoli).
 For Lucca, using the San Rossore station (rather than Centrale) is usually possible — two trains per hour taking less than half an hour.

-Intercity trains from Milan, Bologna, Rome, and Venice vary widely in price and duration — directly trains may be slower (and cheaper) than faster high-speed trains that usually require a transfer in Florence.
-Seeing Pisa on a day trip from many of these cities is ambitious but it is quite possible to visit Pisa when traveling between these top destinations in Italy.
-Omio is a good source to check timetable and book Italian train tickets online.
+Intercity trains from Milan, Bologna, Rome, and Venice vary widely in price and duration — direct trains may be slower (and cheaper) than faster high-speed trains that usually require a transfer in Florence.
+Seeing Pisa on a day trip on public transportation from many of these cities is ambitious but it is quite possible to visit Pisa when traveling between these top destinations in Italy.
+Omio is a good source to check timetables and book Italian train tickets online

 Transportation to the Leaning Tower of Pisa from the Airport